reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 <!-- This is a helpful view, of course -- it's a core component of a healthy ego used as part of our daily life and our interactions with others. -->

 Meaning-of-life is a metaphysical claim, that at the bottom of the cosmos there's some ground floor, something woven into the fabric of the universe that is the universal good or purpose.
-To attempt to answer such a question in fact requires omniscience.
-We are mortal: a question of that magnitude is so broad as to be unanswerable.{{< sidenote >}}It's not explicitly in these lists, but it's in the same vein as what many Buddhist traditions refer to as "the imponderables" or "[unanswerable questions](https://en.wikipedia.org/wiki/The_unanswerable_questions)."{{< /sidenote >}}
+To attempt to answer such a question requires omniscience, and yet we are mortal: a question of that magnitude is so broad as to be unanswerable.{{< sidenote >}}It's not explicitly in these lists, but it's in the same vein as what many Buddhist traditions refer to as "the imponderables" or "[unanswerable questions](https://en.wikipedia.org/wiki/The_unanswerable_questions)."{{< /sidenote >}}

 Our task is not to determine the meaning-of-life at the bottom of it all.
 Much ink has been spilled trying to find these answers, but this is a distraction.

-Rather, our task is to acclimate ourselves to what is true, to put down childish distractions and to take our condition seriously.
+Rather, our task is to acclimate ourselves to what is true, to put down childish distractions and to take responsibility: to be grown-ups.

 ---